 Growing a sticky brand helps you rise above the fray.
 Your customers understand what makes you unique and why your services are excellent, and they seek them out first when they have a need.
 Their comfort and trust in your company minimizes their need to shop around.

 3. Your Customers Come Back Again and Again

 Selling a customer once is not a sticky relationship.
 The stickiness occurs through repeat exposures.
 Your customers have an interest and loyalty to your services, and “choose you first” regularly.

 Apple’s customers line up for hours to get their latest products.
 There’s an energy and excitement to get their products.
 That’s a great repetitive customer.
-Zappo’s customers come back again-and-again, because they have great products and the service is exceptional.
+Zappo’s customers come back again-and-again because they have great products and the service is exceptional.

-How can you foster and nurture relationships so your clients come back to you again-and-again?
+How can you foster and nurture relationships so your clients come back to you again and again?

 A brand isn’t sticky if no one is talking about it.
-Sticky brands have buzz.
+Sticky brands have a buzz.
 Their customers are excited about them, and they talk about them.

 Buzz is a question of energy.
 If people are excited to work with you, they’ll talk about you.

 Sticky brands don’t happen by accident.
-Their built, nurtured and invested in.
+Their built, nurtured, and invested in.
 And they’re not built overnight.
-Starbucks, Apple and Zappos all had to innovate and work hard to grow into the businesses they are today.
+Starbucks, Apple, and Zappos all had to innovate and work hard to grow into the businesses they are today.
 They all began life as startups with entrepreneurs who had a dream.